 Tuition and Discounts

-Tuition is $375 for a 15-week semester for one-day classes and $750 for a 15-week semester for two-day classes.
+Tuition is $375 for a 15-week semester for one-day classes and $712.50 for a 15-week semester for two-day classes.
 Payment plans are available.
 Can’t start on Day 1?
 Prorated tuition is also available.
 Become a BJNC Member at the Family or above level and receive a 10% discount.
 Or if you are sending more than one child, receive a 10% sibling discount.
 Call 817-491-6333 for details or become a member here.

 Home School Participant Information